 \section{Model Training Details}

-The environment of model training was essentially the same as that for model inference.
-The number of epochs was set to 25.
+The environment of model training is essentially the same as that for model inference.
+The number of epochs is set to 25.
 For the SGD optimizer, the learning rate included three values according to their magnitude of gradient: $2\text{e-}9$, $2\text{e-}7$, and $1\text{e-}7$ (see the code for exact configurations).
-For Momentum optimizer, the learning rate was consistent with SGD, and the momentum coefficient was set to 0.9.
-For Adam optimizer (without regularization), $\beta_1$ and $\beta_2$ were 0.9 and 0.999 respectively, and $\epsilon$ was $1\text{e-}8$.
-For AdamW optimizer, the regularization parameter (weight decay) was $1\text{e-}1$.
-Model training was performed in FP32 precision on a single NVIDIA A800 GPU.
+For Momentum optimizer, the learning rate is consistent with SGD, and the momentum coefficient is set to 0.9.
+For Adam optimizer (without regularization), $\beta_1$ and $\beta_2$ are 0.9 and 0.999 respectively, and $\epsilon$ is $1\text{e-}8$.
+For AdamW optimizer, the regularization parameter (weight decay) is $1\text{e-}1$.
+Model training is performed on a single NVIDIA A800 GPU.